Install the Internal Scanner on Linux

 -

-Setup an agent source on hostedscan.com.
-See the Setup and Run the HostedScan agent guide for getting started.
+Set up an internal scanner source on hostedscan.com.
+See the Set Up and Run the HostedScan Internal Scanner guide for getting started.

 -